cyberark/ansible-conjur-collection/CONTRIBUTING.md

       conjur_host_name: "{{inventory_hostname}}"
 ```

-First we register the host with Conjur, adding it into the layer specific to the
+First we register the host with Secrets Manager, adding it into the layer specific to the
-provided host factory token, and then install Summon with the Summon Conjur
+provided host factory token, and then install Summon with the Summon Secrets Manager
-provider for secret retrieval from Conjur.
+provider for secret retrieval from Secrets Manager.

-## Use Conjur Lookup Plugin to provide secrets to Ansible Playbooks
+## Use Secrets Manager Lookup Plugin to provide secrets to Ansible Playbooks

-The Conjur lookup plugin can inject secret data directly into an Ansible
+The Secrets Manager lookup plugin can inject secret data directly into an Ansible
 playbook, like it the following example:

 ```yaml